wp-plugins/listly/readme.txt

 **Get more from your numbered list posts with Listly**

-List posts work, we just believe a social list platform outperforms lists that are just text.
+We believe a social list platform outperforms plain text lists.
 You wouldn't self-host a video today.
 We believe this applies to collaborative lists.

 Media platforms (like Listly, YouTube, Slideshare & Instagram) are social.
 They showcase why your content needs to be findable, shareable & embeddabe.
 Your content gets found independent of your blog (they are all destination sites - people go there to find content).
-If you ignore these platform your blog is operating in isolation.
+If you ignore these platforms your blog is operating in isolation.
 Author media first, them embed on your blog.
 It scales and reaches further.

 Making lists together is more fun & more productive.
 Begin with a few items; an imperfect list, then ask for help to enhance the list.
 A never ending task your community can embrace & drive.
 Working alone on lists is just 1.0 thinking.